Wimmics/plic2owl/README.md

 This repository is a Python application that transtlates the Plinian Core XML schema into an OWL ontology.
 The output format is [RDF Turtle](https://www.w3.org/TR/turtle/).

+## Current status

+The documentation of the ontology is deployed on [the Github pages of this repository](https://wimmics.github.io/plic2owl/documentation/index-en.html).

+The WebVOWL only interface is accessible from [this page](https://wimmics.github.io/plic2owl/documentation/webvowl).

 **WARNING**: this is an on-going work, the generated ontology may change at any time.